Collaboration is key for global success

 Scaling up with easy access to finance

-With their bank unable to help due to lack of security, Intersective started researching their financial options to invest in required product development.
+With their bank unable to help due to lack of security, Intersective started researching their financial options to invest in product development.
 Efic’s Small Business Export Loan fit their needs.

 “Dealing with Efic was so much more straight forward than dealing with a traditional bank or lender, including grant programs or invoice discounting; all of which we explored,” said Intersective’s CFO, Suzy Watson.